If you’re using a Canon DSLR, you’ll need one of the best Canon EF lenses, and in this guide, we’ve picked the best examples for all budgets.

 - Weight: 795g

-This lens is the replacement for one of Canon’s best-selling full-frame optics for the past 10 years – the EF 24-105mm f/4L USM.
+This lens is the replacement for one of Canon’s best-selling full-frame optics for more than 10 years – the EF 24-105mm f/4L USM.
 It features a revised optical design that has made it a little sharper towards the edges with less barrel distortion at the wide end.

 Best ultra wide-angle zoom: Canon EF 11-24mm f/4L USM